 Accredited investors seeking (1) to generate income along with opportunities for upside growth, (2) direct exposure to profit potential generated by oil and gas operations, and (3) tax advantages, may find that an investment in the Fund is an attractive diversification option to an existing investment strategy.
 Investors should note that oil and gas direct investing carries significant risk and there are no guarantees that any cash flow will be achieved.
 Please review the offering documents relating to any investment opportunity being evaluated in full prior to making an investment including specifically any Risk Factors identified therein.
 ACCREDITED INVESTORS ONLY

-Up to 74% of the Fund’s investment capital is expected to be deployed for drilling and/or property acquisitions.
+Up to approximately 75% of a Fund’s investment capital is expected to be deployed for drilling and/or property acquisitions.
 Eagle will be entitled a management fee of 15% of subscriptions, which will be deducted from the capital contributions of the investor partners.
 Eagle will also be entitled to drilling compensation equal to 15% of the total well costs, including lease acquisition costs, and a monthly administrative fee equal to 1/12th of 2.5% of all capital raised, paid from the capital of the Fund.
 Eagle will also be reimbursed for direct costs allocable to the Fund, including specifically, Organization and Offering Costs.
 Organization and offering costs are not expected to exceed $25,000.

-If the Fund’s revenues exceed its expenses, investors are expected to receive periodic distributions of the Fund’s cash profits.
+If a Fund’s revenues exceed its expenses, investors are expected to receive periodic distributions of the Fund’s cash profits.
 Eagle expects that cash distributions to the partners will begin approximately three months after the Fund acquires or drills, completes and hooks up its first producing well, and may be made as frequently as monthly thereafter, but in any event, no less than quarterly.
 The distribution amount will depend primarily on the Fund ‘s net cash receipts from oil and natural gas operations and will be affected, among other things, by the price of oil and natural gas and the level of production of the Fund’s properties.

 There are restrictions in transferring ownership of units in the Fund; Ownership in the Fund is not a liquid investment.
 No public market for the units exists or is likely to develop.
 You should be fully aware of the long-term nature of an investment in the Fund.
 Investors will be required to represent that they are purchasing units in the Fund for their own account for investment purposes and not with a view toward resale or redistribution.
 The sale of the Fund units will not be registered under the Securities Act, and the units must be held indefinitely unless they are subsequently registered under the Securities Act (which is not expected) or unless an exemption from registration is available.
 Resale of the units under Rule 144 of the Securities Act within one year from the date they are fully paid will not be possible because of the absence of sufficient public information about the Partnership.
 Furthermore, you may not transfer your units except as expressly permitted in the Fund’s partnership agreement